 At San Clemente Bath Co., self-care rituals are becoming the backbone of our business and what we want to provide for our clients.
 Taking the time to love ourselves in mind and body is a fantastic way to become the best version of ourselves.
 We are providing self-care rituals using quality plant-based ingredients that awaken, nourish and heal body and soul.

 Adding a self-care ritual to your daily routine is a must.
 Why not start with a skincare routine?
 We have had many clients express to us that they want to have a skincare ritual, but don’t even know where to begin.
-That is why we have created our first step-by-step Ritual: Face.
+That is why we will be re-introducing our step-by-step Ritual: Face.
 It’s easy to follow the steps and your skin will look and feel fantastic.
 You will also feel so pampered and refreshed.
 Carving out time for yourself with rituals of self-care should be a mandatory part of your day.
 Because you deserve it!